pytorch/torchchat/README.md

 or drop from our initial release.*

 # torchat *NORTHSTAR*
-A repo for building and using llama on servers, desktops and mobile.
+A repo for building and using llama on servers, desktops and mobile with torchat (pronounced torch-chat).

 The torchat repo enables model inference of llama models (and other LLMs) on servers, desktop and mobile devices.
 For a list of devices, see below, under *SUPPORTED SYSTEMS*.